 The basic charging model is: A4 £0.04/ colour page, £0.02p/ Monochrome page; A3 £0.10/page;

-Undergraduates and visitors have annual print quotas of £20/year and £10/year respectively.
+Part II Students and visitors have annual print quotas of £20/year and £10/year respectively.
 Contact IT staff if your print jobs are being automatically cancelled due to lack of quota.

 Members of staff and postgraduate students are currently unlimited however please be aware that usage is recorded and reviewed termly and cost-recovery from research grants may be implemented in future.
 Private printing or photocopying is expected to be paid for via Reception.